the sundial press

 NEWS SHOP

-David Garnett Alyse Gregory H. A. Manhood Phyllis Paul Littleton Powys Llewelyn Powys Philippa Powys
+David Garnett Alyse Gregory H. A. Manhood Elizabeth Myers Phyllis Paul Littleton Powys Llewelyn Powys

-T.F.
-Powys Forrest Reid Gamel Woolsey Roger Norman Peter Tait David Tipping Supernatural
+Philippa Powys T.F.
+Powys Forrest Reid Gamel Woolsey

 PATTERNS ON THE SAND